 The menu includes some standard fare like bircher muesli and toast options for breakfast, but also a number of distinctly Japanese dishes, such as the veggie burger – slices of boiled egg, a potato patty, pastel green avocado mayo, cheese and vegetable trimmings all in a crispy bun.
 There’s Japanese-style potato salad, tamago (egg) sandwiches, and lunch box specials, which, alongside plenty of other savoury treats, comes with homemade miso soup.

-As for beverages, be sure to order yourself a matcha latte to accompany your meal.
+As for drinks, be sure to order a matcha latte.
 The green tea twist on the conventional chai latte is an absolute flavour bomb.
-There are plenty of cakes to compliment a hot beverage, too – perhaps a brownie, intriguingly made with soy powder, will tempt you?
+There are plenty of cakes to compliment a hot beverage, too – perhaps a brownie, intriguingly made with soy powder.

 The space is small but warm and inviting.
 Children's books in both English and Japanese line the walls and a big round communal table invites you to exchange friendly greetings with your neighbours.
 This aura of friendliness, along with the wonderful food, is really what sets Tana Cafe apart.